 - PhD in biology, biochemistry, biotechnology or equivalent

-- Broad expertise in basic research technology (Western blotting, gene expression, cell culture, flow cytometry, etc.)
+- Strong expertise in basic research technologies (Western blotting, PCR, cloning, cell culture, flow cytometry, etc.)

 - Experience with transcription factors, ChIP-seq, RNA-seq, etc. is a plus

-- Experience with xenograft mouse models is a plus
+- Experience with mouse cancer/leukemia models is a plus

 VIB-KULeuven is an exciting, interdisciplinary research institute with excellent facilities and strong research groups in genetics, oncology, neurobiology, immunology, virology, molecular biology and translational research.

 The laboratory of Prof. Jan Cools is located on the Gasthuisberg campus of the KU Leuven (Faculty of Medicine, Center for Human Genetics) and has on-site mouse facilities, sequence facilities and access to leukemia samples.

 - Cooperative Enhancer Activation by TLX1 and STAT5 Drives Development of NUP214-ABL1/TLX1-Positive T Cell Acute Lymphoblastic Leukemia.Vanden Bempt M, Demeyer S, et al. Cancer Cell.
 2018.